If you have a disability, health condition or learning difficulty

 The examiner will make adjustments for the independent driving part of the test if you have learning difficulties.

-They might ask if you’d prefer to follow traffic signs instead of verbal directions.
+They might ask if you’d prefer to follow traffic signs instead of directions from a sat nav.